Cedarhurst, New York

 A sculpted horse painted with a New York Mets theme sits on display in Cedarhurst as part of the community’s public art scene.
 This piece aligns with Cedarhurst’s rich tradition of outdoor sculpture — the village is home to the Goldman-Kuenz Sculpture Park, which includes “Kimball the Horse,” a sculpture made from repurposed car bumpers

-Cedarhurst is a vibrant and upscale village located in the Town of Hempstead in Nassau County, on Long Island’s South Shore.
-It is one of the five communities that make up the famed Five Towns – alongside Lawrence, Woodmere, Hewlett, and Inwood.
-Known for its thriving downtown district, diverse population, and strong sense of community, Cedarhurst blends suburban living with a distinctly cosmopolitan character.
+Cedarhurst is a vibrant village in the Town of Hempstead in Nassau County, on Long Island’s South Shore.
+It is one of the communities commonly grouped within the Five Towns, alongside Lawrence, Woodmere, Hewlett, and Inwood.
+Best known for its active downtown, strong local identity, and mix of shopping, dining, and residential streets, Cedarhurst blends suburban convenience with a polished, walkable village center.

 Transportation and Location